bioinformatics-core-shared-training/Managing-your-research-data/index.md

 # Avoiding Data Disasters: Best practices in Research Data Management for Biological Sciences

+## When and where?

+- Friday 23rd February 2018; 12:30 - 16:30; eLearning 3 - School of Clinical Medicine
-## Wednesday 12th July; 13:30 - 16:30; Cancer Research UK - Cambridge Institute, University of Cambridge
+- Wednesday 12th July 2017; 13:30 - 16:30; Cancer Research UK - Cambridge Institute, University of Cambridge

 ### Brought to you by the Cambridge University [Data Champions](http://www.data.cam.ac.uk/intro-data-champions)

 # Description